ovh/docs/pages/platform/serving-engine/eol-notice/guide.en-gb.md

 ## Workaround <a name="workaround"></a>

-OVHcloud does not have alternatives to automatically migrate, but in our Public Cloud universe, we provide AI Deploy (formerly known as AI Apps), a managed solution for inference.
+OVHcloud does not have alternatives to automatically migrate your service, but in our Public Cloud universe, we provide AI Deploy (formerly known as AI Apps), a managed solution for inference.

-While ML Serving was focused deploying exported ML models files, requiring intensive and complex worfklows, the new AI Deploy solution is much more agnostic and future-proof.
+While ML Serving was focused on deploying exported ML models files, requiring intensive and complex worfklows, the new AI Deploy solution is much more agnostic and future-proof.
 AI Deploy supports inference from Docker images, allowing customers to deploy any models but also web applications.

-Full documentation is available on <https://docs.ovh.com/gb/en/publiccloud/ai/>.
+Click [here](https://docs.ovh.com/gb/en/publiccloud/ai/) to consult the full documentation.

 Here is a comparative matrix: